 My research is interdisciplinary, straddling branches of mathematics, neuroscience, network theory, and machine learning.

-I am mostly occupied with studying neural networks and their structure–dynamics–function relationships in the context of reservoir computing and biological brain networks.
+I am mostly occupied with studying recurrent neural networks and their structure–dynamics–function relationships in the context of reservoir computing and biological brain networks.

 Recurrent Neural Network